apache/couchdb/share/doc/src/api/basics.rst

 (You could argue that this case is actually "losing" data if you don't accept that numbers are stored in doubles).

-Here's a log for a couple of the more common JSON libraries I happen to have on my machine:
+Here's a log for a couple of the more common JSON libraries that happen to be on the author's machine:

 Spidermonkey::